UmaMaheshBayana/ANGULAR-NODE-SERVER-AND-MYSQL-DEPLOYMENT-ON-DOCKER/README.md

 3) Run the server using command ```node server.js```
 4) You will get a message saying, server started

-Note: Here you can check the server connection using postmen api calls.
+Note: Here you can check the server connection using postmen api calls or you can check process ID using CMD ```ps -ef | grep node```.

 ****Deploy Angular application on Docker****